-Most of us have some body part that we’re self-conscious about.
+Most of us have some body part that we're self-conscious about.
 I was born with a dangling piece of cartilage that looked like a third ear—it was cut off and now resembles a zit.
-I think it's our insecurity that makes us so fascinated with other people’s abnormalities, especially when they open themselves up to the bizarre and diverse circus on the internet.
+I think it's our insecurities that makes us so fascinated with other people's abnormalities, especially when they open themselves up to the bizarre and diverse circus that is the internet.

 VICE: Why did you decide to post your condition on Reddit?

 Tim: I decided to post my condition to Reddit on a whim.
 It was my "cake day" (Reddit birthday), where you traditionally post something out of the ordinary, so I figured why not?
 I certainly never expected it to blow up the way it did, but I'm glad it happened.
 I had dozens of people message me and thank me for educating them on a condition that they didn't even know they had until seeing my post.
 They said they were too embarrassed to get it checked out, and my post convinced them to get it taken care of.